ROCm/rocALUTION/docs/install/rocALUTION-install.rst

 Install rocALUTION
 ********************************

-You can install rocALUTION as part of the AMD ROCm software stack or the HIP SDK for Windows, or you can build it directly from source.
+You can install rocALUTION as part of the AMD ROCm software stack or `HIP SDK <https://rocm.docs.amd.com/projects/install-on-windows/en/latest/>`__ for Windows, or you can build it directly from source.
 The installation method you choose depends on your operating system and whether you need a custom configuration, such as multi-node execution.

 Install on Linux